Travellers from 10 African countries can now enter, transit through Singapore

 The Ministry of Health (MOH) previously announced that long-term pass holders and short-term visitors with recent travel history to these countries would not be allowed entry or transit through Singapore for four weeks following initial reports on Omicron cases in these countries.

-Travellers are advised to visit the SafeTravel website to check the latest border measures for their country or region which will apply when they are entering Singapore.
+Travellers are advised to visit the SafeTravel website to check the latest border measures for their country or region that will apply when they are entering Singapore.